Close popup

 Market insight

-Decoding CORSIA Phase 1: What it means for sustainable aviation and the future of carbon credits
+Decoding CORSIA First Phase: What it means for sustainable aviation and the future of carbon credits

-As we enter the new year, the aviation industry is about to witness a pivotal moment with the implementation of the first phase of the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) on January 1, 2024.
-This change will have many ripple effects for all voluntary carbon market (VCM) participants.
+As we started this year, the aviation industry was set to witness a pivotal moment with the implementation of the First Phase of the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) from January 1, 2024, to December 31, 2026.
+This change is expected to have many ripple effects for all voluntary carbon market (VCM) participants.

-Why is CORSIA Phase 1 important for the VCM?
+Why is CORSIA First Phase important for the VCM?

-• Market stakeholders have used credits eligible for CORSIA as a benchmark for quality.
-Notably, the Integrity Council for the VCM (ICVCM) has taken steps, such as fast-tracking CORSIA-eligible credits, to streamline processes and avoid unnecessary bureaucracy.
-This acknowledgment underscores the substantial groundwork laid by initiatives like CORSIA, enhancing the credibility of the scheme and amplifying attention and demand for CORSIA-approved credits.
+• Market stakeholders have historically used credits eligible for CORSIA as a benchmark for quality.
+Notably, the Integrity Council for the VCM (ICVCM) has taken steps, such as fast-tracking CORSIA-eligible crediting programs, to streamline its own assessment processes.
+This acknowledgment underscores the substantial groundwork laid by CORSIA, enhancing the credibility of the scheme and amplifying attention and demand for CORSIA-eligible credits.

-CORSIA, established by the UN’s International Civil Aviation Organization (ICAO), is a market-based mechanism to address international aviation emissions.
-All airline operators with annual emissions over 10,000 tonnes of CO2 must monitor and report their emissions while purchasing carbon credits to offset them so they don’t exceed their emissions from 2019.
-The pilot phase ran from 2021-2023, and now, as we enter the first phase, from 2024-2026, the requirements become more stringent.
+CORSIA, established by the UN’s International Civil Aviation Organization (ICAO) in 2016, is a market-based mechanism to ensure carbon-neutral growth for international aviation, against a baseline set at 85% of 2019 levels.
+All airline operators with annual emissions over 10,000 tonnes of CO2 must monitor and report emissions while purchasing carbon credits to offset emissions so they don’t exceed the baseline emissions.
+The Pilot Phase ran from 2021-2023, and now, as we enter the First Phase, from 2024-2026, the requirements become more stringent.

-CORSIA Phase 1 holds substantial importance for the aviation industry.
-Like the pilot phase, Phase 1 is voluntary for states, meaning countries can elect to participate.
-However, for airlines, CORSIA Phase 1 compliance is mandatory for all international flights between those participating states.
-With 126 countries committed to participating in Phase 1, a significant portion of international flights will be subject to CORSIA compliance.
+CORSIA’s First Phase holds substantial importance for the aviation industry.
+Like the Pilot Phase, the First Phase is voluntary for states, meaning countries can elect to participate.
+However, for airlines, in the First Phase, CORSIA compliance is mandatory for all international flights between those participating states.
+With 126 countries committed to participating in the First Phase, a significant portion of international flights will be subject to CORSIA compliance.

-What does compliance to CORSIA Phase 1 look like?
+What does compliance to CORSIA's First Phase look like?

 • Increasing use of sustainable aviation fuels (SAFs).

-Sustainable aviation fuel (SAF), which generally describes non-conventional aviation fuel, primarily biofuels, is one of the most discussed levers in air transport’s net zero solution portfolio.
-The airline industry’s trade association, International Air Transport Association (IATA), has set an industry-wide goal of net zero by 2050 and estimates that SAF will contribute around 65% of the emissions reductions needed for this.
+Sustainable aviation fuel (SAF) is one of the most discussed levers in air transport’s net zero solution portfolio.
+The airline industry’s trade association, the International Air Transport Association (IATA), has set an industry-wide goal of net zero by 2050 and estimates that SAF will contribute around 65% of the emissions reductions needed for this.

-SAF will be key to the industry’s net zero journey, however in the short term, uncertainties around technology development and scalability of SAFs that predicate much of the sector’s net zero modeling means that there is significant risk to delaying action.
+SAF will be key to the industry’s net zero journey, however in the short term, SAF is relatively expensive.
+Also, uncertainties around technology development and the scalability of SAFs that predicate much of the sector’s net zero modeling mean that there is a significant risk to delaying action.
 For the vast majority of airlines and other aircraft operators who need to comply with CORSIA sooner rather than later, carbon credits are a more realistic, scalable, and affordable option.

-In order to purchase carbon credits that can be used under CORSIA, the credits must come from CORSIA-approved standards.
-The approval process for carbon credit standards under CORSIA Phase 1 has been stringent.
-Only two standards, American Carbon Registry (ACR) and Architecture for REDD+ Transactions (ART), have received approval so far.
+In order to purchase carbon credits that can be used under CORSIA, the credits must come from CORSIA-approved standards and be hosted on their registry.
+The approval process for CORSIA’s First Phase has been stringent and the start of 2024 was plagued by supply concerns since ICAO had only approved two standards at the time, namely American Carbon Registry (ACR) and Architecture for REDD+ Transactions (ART).
+In December 2024, four more standards were approved: Climate Action Reserve (CAR), Global Carbon Council (GCC), Gold Standard (GS), and Verra’s VCS.

 How Sylvera can help

-As CORSIA Phase 1 marks a pivotal moment in sustainable aviation practices and carbon credit markets, Sylvera assists stakeholders in adapting to these changes.
+As CORSIA’s First Phase is expected to have an impact on carbon credit markets, Sylvera assists stakeholders in adapting to related changes.
 Strategic actions taken today not only contribute to a more sustainable and responsible future but can also be substantially more cost-effective than waiting for tomorrow.

-• Investing in high-quality carbon credits is crucial for the aviation industry, Sylvera can support the creation of a holistic climate action strategy.
-We can support your end-to-end journey with credits, supporting you with every step from discovery to due diligence to monitoring.
+• Investing in high-quality carbon credits is crucial for the aviation industry, Sylvera’s end-to-end platform can support the creation of a holistic climate action strategy

 • We can also help define your climate & CORSIA compliance strategy.
-Our policy experts can help you get a realistic picture of the various possible scenarios following March's eligibility updates and future market developments so you can navigate the uncertainty and be ready to take action before prices rise.
+Our policy experts can help you get a realistic picture of the possible scenarios following recent eligibility updates and future market developments so you can navigate the uncertainty and be ready to take action before prices rise.

 Interested in learning more?
 Reach out to our team.